oishee-hoque/oishee-hoque.github.io/_pages/about.md

   - /about.html
 ---

 I am Oishee Bintey Hoque, graduated with a B.Sc. degree in Computer Science from [Ahsanullah University of Science & Technology (AUST)](http://aust.edu/), Dhaka, Bangladesh.
-My research interests include, but are not limited to, Deep Learning, Machine Learning, and Computer Vision.
+My research interests include, but are not limited to, Deep Learning, Machine Learning, Computer Vision and NLP.
 My extended undergraduate thesis has been published at [**ACCV MLCSA Workshop 2020**](http://mlp.sci.yamaguchi-u.ac.jp/MLCSA2020/index.html).
 Currently, I am working as a Software Engineer at [Enosis Solutions](https://www.enosisbd.com/), Bangladesh.

 **For additional information, please see my [CV](https://oishee-hoque.github.io/cv/) and [publications](https://oishee-hoque.github.io/publications/).**